Ronis de Oliveira Bastos: Investigation and capture

 With the help of witnesses, a physical profile and facial composite of the criminal was created, and police officers were dispatched to the Jardim Luciana neighborhood.
-Despite these measures, there were three more shooting that occurred the following weekend.
+Despite these measures, there were three more shootings that occurred the following weekend.
 Two of these victims, and the sole survivor, Jefferson Soares da Silva, managed to survive.
 After recovering, he identified the shooter as 22-year-old Ronis de Oliveira Bastos.

 On December 5, De Oliveira was spotted riding a blue bicycle and carrying a .38 caliber revolver, but when questioned, he claimed it was for his own protection.
 This claim was not believed and he was immediately arrested for possession of illegal weaponry, with a subsequent search of his home leading to the location of shell casings identical to those found at the crime scenes, as well as the ninja hood and a backpack in which De Oliveira hid his guns.